erpnet/ErpNet.FP/README.md

 There is no UI, but when the service is running in the default configuration, you can browse the Admin page at http://localhost:8001.

 ### Windows 32/64 bit, folder install
+- All Windows versions from Windows XP SP2 and up are supported.
+- There is no need for .Net installation.
+- Everything that is needed is included in the Zip files below.

 Download 32 bit (x86): [win-x86.zip - Windows 32 bit]